 Whilst this “Conflict of the Orders” did not end there, this first episode gives a flavor of the class warfare enmeshed within an actual war, that was to characterize much of the subsequent history of the Roman Republic.
 With two distinct classes of Romans established and separated, under an uneasy alliance, Rome continued to spread its influence across the Mediterranean basin, in time becoming the empire we know today.

 This amalgamation of stories and collection of scanty evidence then, make up the “founding of Rome” as we have come to understand it today.
 Much of it was itself an act of commemoration, with Roman poets and ancient historians seeking to substantiate the identity of their state and civilization.

-The date attributed to Romulus and Remus’s founding of the city (April 21st) was continuously commemorated throughout the Roman empire and is still commemorated in Rome to this day.
-In Ancient times, this festival was known as the Parilia Festival, which celebrated Pales, a deity of shepherds, flocks and livestock who the early Roman settlers must have revered.
+The date attributed to Romulus and Remus’s founding of the city (April 21st) was continuously commemorated throughout the Roman Empire and is still commemorated in Rome to this day.
+In Ancient times, this festival was known as the Parilia Festival, which celebrated Pales, a deity of shepherds, flocks, and livestock whom the early Roman settlers must have revered.

 This also paid homage to the foster father of Romulus and Remus, Faustulus, who was himself, a local Latin Shepherd.
 According to the poet Ovid, the celebrations would involve shepherds lighting fires and burning incense before dancing around them and uttering incantations to Pales.

 This festival – which was later called the Romaea – is still celebrated in some sense today, with mock battles and dress-up near the Circus Maximus in Rome.
 Furthermore, each time we delve into Roman History, marvel at the Eternal City, or read one of the great works of Roman literature, we too are celebrating the founding of such a fascinating city and civilization.